Tigranes the Great: Historical assessment

 Tigranes has long been recognized as the greatest of Armenian monarchs.
 At its peak, his empire covered a territory of 900,000 km2 with a multi-ethnic population estimated at ten million.
 (Note: Earlier estimates by Jacques de Morgan, Isaac Don Levine and Bodil Biørn put it considerably higher, at 25 and 30 million.)
 He is the sole ruler in history under whom the entire Armenian plateau (and all Armenian-inhabited lands) was unified under a single native ruler.
 (Note: George Bournoutian: "the sole Armenian monarch who not only succeeded in unifying all the lands inhabited by the Armenians") Robert H. Hewsen noted, however, that he did not add Lesser Armenia to his kingdom, which remained under the control of Mithradates.
 The preeminent early Armenian historian Movses Khorenatsi called him the "most powerful and intelligent and the most valiant" of all Armenian kings.
 "He was supreme among men and by showing his valor he glorified our nation."

 In Armenian folk tradition, he was identified with the Iranian hero Fereydun (Thraetaona), the slayer of the dragon Azhi Dahaka.
+James R. Russell suggests that an extensive Armenian heroic epic about Tigran once existed with scattered fragments preserved in later literature.
+He argues that the historical core of the epic fused two different Armenian kings named Tigran into one legendary hero, Tigranes the Great and the older Orontid-era Tigran associated with Cyrus and the fall of Media.
+Russell maintains that enough survives to show that Armenia once possessed a sophisticated national epic centered on Tigran as warrior, king, and near-messianic figure.